Blocked sewer? Call PSE first.

 Cross bores are a rare side effect that can happen when the machine used to install gas pipelines inadvertently bores through sewers, leaving the gas pipelines vulnerable to damage by cutting tools.

 PSE Cross Bore Program

-If you have questions about PSE's cross bore safety program, please email SewerSafety@PSE.com.
+To contact a member of the PSE cross bore safety program, please email SewerSafety@PSE.com.